picapoll/Sportme/readme.md

 # [Runnify](https://salty-falls-47049.herokuapp.com/)

-This reoi contains full stack project, where you can find tracks around the world from any place.
+This repository contains full stack project, where you can find tracks around the world from any place.

 **Runnify** is made with **Node.js** and **Express.js** for the part of the server.